markjanzer/markjanzer/source/writing/2016-02-26-how-to-form-an-llc-in-california.html.markdown

 ---
 itemtype: WebPage
 title: How to Form an LLC in California
+description: Cheap, fast and easy.
+A DIY checklist for creating your LLC in California.
+Read about our experience and learn how to do it yourself on the cheap.
 date: 2016-02-26
 tags: business, guides, incorporation, llc
 ---

 Building a business is an exciting process, and at some point you'll probably want to formalize your company for tax and legal purposes (or just to impress your friends/dates/spouses/parents).
-Forming an LLC can be daunting at first, but not to worry, the process isn't that difficult, and can be done (mostly) from the comfort of your living room.
-All told it took us about 60 days and $150 to form our LLC, and we've compiled a cheatsheet based on our experience that will hopefully help you along in the process.
+Forming an LLC can be daunting at first, but not to worry, the process isn't that difficult, and can be done (mostly) from the comfort of your laptop.
+All told it took us about 60 days and $150 to form our LLC, and we've compiled a cheatsheet based on our experience that walks you through all the steps.

 ## Step 1: Choose a Name for Your Company